akanadocs/docs-test/sp/database-maintenance.md

 monitoring.delete.usage.enable=false
 ```

-### <a name="using-cron"></a>Leveraging CRON to delete data
+### <a name="using-cron"></a>Leveraging cron to delete data

-For higher throughput environments its better to offload the task to delete/archive data by simply executing scripts directly against the database using a CRON job.
+For higher throughput environments its better to offload the task to delete/archive data by simply executing scripts directly against the database using a cron job.
 The following script (cleanup.sh) will delete all:

 * next-hop data in MO\_USAGE_NEXTHOP older than 1 month
 * usage messages in MO_USAGEMSGS older than 1 month